Alfresco/alfresco-ng2-components/docs/core/services/auth-guard-sso-role.service.md

 ## Redirect over forbidden

-If the you want to redirect the user to a page other than a forbidden error, you can use the **redirectUrl** as in the example below:
+If the you want to redirect the user to a page after a forbidden access, you can use the **redirectUrl** as in the example below:

 ```ts
 const appRoutes: Routes = [